tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ```

 2. The worker will start with UI enabled, the first time it will ask for
    VirtualBox permissions around "Input Monitoring".
-It is expected just allow
+It is expected to just
-   them.
+   allow them.

 ## Cloning Tinkerbell

 1. Clone `tink` and move inside `deploy/vagrant` directory.
 This folder contains
-   vagrant configuration (Vagrantfile) and the scripts needed to provision
+   vagrant configuration (Vagrantfile) and the scripts needed to provide workers
-   workers and provisioner.
+   and provisioners.

 ```
 $ git clone https://github.com/tinkerbell/tink.git